kavigupta/historical-congressional-unclipped/README.md

 It is downloaded when you run the script, from the original source.
 We make the following changes other than unclipping:

     - RI-01 in the 28th-42nd congresses, which is overlaps MA for some reason.
+    - Similarly, GA-09 overlaps SC in the 89th-92nd congresses.
     - NY-15 and NY-16 in the 53rd-57th congresses, which overlap each other.
-We allocate the overlap, Roosevelt Island, to NY-15.
+We allocate the overlap, Roosevelt Island, to NY-15, arbitrarily (it doesn't really matter, as it's a small island).
+    - TN-06 and TN-07 both contain Memphis in the 95th-97th congresses.
+We allocate the overlap to TN-06, because, according to the wikipedia, `In 1972, he entered the GOP primary for the newly reconfigured 6th Congressional District.[2]
+The district had been significantly redrawn by the state legislature, which shifted several Republican-trending portions near Memphis into the Sixth and removed several solidly Democratic areas.[citation needed]` (https://en.wikipedia.org/wiki/Robin_Beard)[link].
+Not the most reliable source, but it's the best I was willing to pull.

 ## Unclipping technique